Energy transfer from MHD-scale slow-mode waves to kinetic-scale ion acoustic waves: Spacecraft observations

-We applied the minimum variance analysis (MVA) method to determine the slow-mode wave propagation direction \citep{Sonnerup68,bookISSI:Sonnerup}.
-The waves propagated nearly perpendicular to the background magnetic field, with the angle between the wave vector $\vec{k}$ and the background magnetic field of $\theta_{kb} = 81.3^\circ$.
+We applied the minimum variance analysis (MVA) method to determine the slow-mode wave propagation direction \citep{Sonnerup68,bookISSI:Sonnerup}. {The MVA method determines the principal directions of variance and their corresponding eigenvalues from single-satellite magnetic field measurements.
+The wave propagation direction is identified as the direction of minimum variance of the magnetic field perturbations \citep{Sonnerup68}.} The waves propagated nearly perpendicular to the background magnetic field, with the angle between the wave vector $\vec{k}$ and the background magnetic field of $\theta_{kb} = 81.3^\circ$.
 Due to the ultra-low frequency of the waves, the observed spacecraft-frame frequency is dominated by Doppler-shift effects.
-The wavenumber can be calculated as $\vert k \vert = f_{\mathrm{sc}} / (V \cos\theta_{kv})\sim 0.05/d_i$, where $V=290$\,km/s is the plasma bulk velocity, $\theta_{kv}=76.1^\circ$ is the angle between the wave vector and the bulk velocity direction, and $d_i=81$\,km is the ion inertial length.
+The wavenumber can be calculated as $\vert k \vert = f_{\mathrm{sc}} / (V \cos\theta_{kv})\sim 0.05/d_i$, where $V=290$\,km/s is the plasma bulk velocity, $\theta_{kv}=76.1^\circ$ is the angle between the wave vector and the bulk velocity direction, {and l.}

 Broadband electrostatic waves are also observed [Figures \ref{fig1}(f) and \ref{fig1}(g)], with frequencies ranging from $10$\,Hz up to the local ion plasma frequency ($f_{pi} \approx 500$\,Hz).
-These waves are identified as ion acoustic waves (IAWs), using the method described by \cite{Vasko22:grl,Wang20:apjl} (detailed analysis is provided in the supplementary materials).
+These waves are identified as ion acoustic waves (IAWs), using the method described by \cite{Vasko22:grl,Wang20:apjl} (detailed analysis is provided in the Appendix A).
 The observed IAWs propagate at approximately $30^\circ$ to the background magnetic field, with a phase speed $v_{ph}$ in the plasma frame comparable to the local ion acoustic speed $V_c$, and wavelengths around $10\, \lambda_D$, where $\lambda_D$ is the local Debye length.

 In contrast to the survival condition for IAWs in a Maxwellian plasma requiring an electron-to-ion temperature ratio $T_e / T_i \gg 1$, the observed IAWs survive in an environment with $T_e / T_i < 1$ [Figure \ref{fig1}(d)].
 This observation indicates that the ion velocity distributions deviate significantly from Maxwellian distributions \citep[e.g.,][]{valentini2011short,an2024cross}, thereby reducing ion Landau damping of IAWs at their propagation velocities.
-Such non-Maxwellian ion velocity distributions were observed by MMS (see supplemental materials).
+Such non-Maxwellian ion velocity distributions were observed by MMS [see Figure \ref{fig1}(h)].
 By comparison, electron Landau damping is always weak because the electron thermal velocity greatly exceeds IAW propagation velocities.

 The intensity of these IAWs is enhanced near the peaks of the magnetic field strength associated with the slow-mode waves (around 23:28:25 UT and 23:28:45 UT).
 This correlation between IAW enhancement and slow-mode waves suggests that the IAW generation is associated with and possibly driven by the large-amplitude MHD-scale waves.
 The IAW excitation regions are characterized by enhanced ion temperatures (ion heating) accompanied by parallel temperature anisotropy [Figure \ref{fig1}(e)], as well as shear and compressional velocity perturbations in both parallel and perpendicular directions relative to the background magnetic field [Figure \ref{fig1}(c)].
 Here, velocity perturbations are defined as the observed flow velocity with the average background bulk velocity removed.